dropseed/commitstat/README.md

 A regular expression to parse the file/stdin for a specific value.
 There should be exactly one capture group in your regular expression (using parentheses) and you can include extra characters like a percent sign "%".
 The extra characters will simply be removed when comparing the values (ex.
-"36%" will be interpreted as "36") so be careful not to mix units like "mb" vs "gb" as they won't convert automatically (ex.
-"1mb" and "1gb" will both be interpreted as "1").
+"36%" will be interpreted as "36").
+You'll receive an error if you mix units (ex.
+"1mb" and "1gb").

 By default commitstat assumes the input is simply a number and a regex isn't needed (ex. `stat -f %z app.zip | commitstat -`).